Back to home page click here

 - In the USA, red signifies states held by the Republican Party, the more right-wing.
 In the UK, red identifies the Labour Party, the more left-wing.

-- American general elections are often so raw and vitriolic that candidates make spurious claims about themselves or their opponents that need to be analysed for the truth and whole web sites are devoted to fact checking.
+- American elections are often so raw and vitriolic that candidates make spurious claims about themselves or their opponents that need to be analysed for the truth and whole web sites are devoted to fact checking.
 While British politicians are certainly not beyond exaggeration or obfuscation, they are rarely guilty of the blatant truth-twisting that one sadly sees in the US.

 - In America, the term 'conservative' means really right-wing, especially on social issues.
 In Britain the name 'Conservative' means mainstream right-wing, especially on economic issues.